 Adoption Tax Credit Headquarters

 Families that adopt a child with special needs from foster care, which means any child that receives a monthly subsidy (90%+ of children adopted from foster care), do not have to have paid anything for their adoption in order to get the tax credit.
-With domestic infant and international adoptions, adoptive parents must be able to document qualified adoption expenses.
+With both domestic infant and international adoption, adoptive parents must be able to document qualified adoption expenses.

 The federal Adoption Tax Credit was a refundable credit for 2010 and 2011 but is no longer refundable.

-- Adoption Tax Credit Course (1 hr interview with experts)
+- Adoption Tax Credit Course (1 hr downloadable online course featuring tax experts)

 - 8 Facts You Must Know about the Adoption Tax Credit (blog post)

 - Top Ten Tips for Avoiding Delays When Filing for the Adoption Tax Credit (fact sheet)